 When to go

 This trip is available to commence every day from 1st April till 30th September.
 The flexibility of self-guided holidays means that there are no fixed dates, and you can start your trip on any date during the season.
+For detailed info, see our blog on the Best time to go to Scotland.

 Click to view travel options and route planner